shaunagm/actionrising/README.md

 Note: these instructions have been tested on Linux (Ubuntu 14.04) and OS X 10.12.1.

-1) Clone the repo from GitHub
+1) Clone the repository from GitHub

 2) Create and activate a [virtualenv](https://virtualenv.pypa.io/en/stable/userguide/#usage)

-3) Install requirements
+3) Install the requirements

     pip install -r requirements.txt

+4) Go to mysite/local_settings.py.
+There are currently three custom keys you'll need to set.
+Follow the instructions in that file to figure out which changes to make.

-4) Run Django migrations (if needed, should be run the first time or if data models change)
+5) Run Django migrations (if needed, should be run the first time or if data models change)

     python manage.py migrate

-5) Load the test fixtures to get some fake data:
+6) Load the test fixtures to get some fake data:

     python manage.py loaddata fixtures.json

-6) Start site
+7) Start site

     python manage.py runserver

-7) Open site in browser (see command line output of previous step for correct link, usually something like http://127.0.0.1:8000)
+8) Open site in browser (see command line output of previous step for correct link, usually something like http://127.0.0.1:8000)

-8) Remember to run the tests and make sure they're passing before you make any changes:
+9) Remember to run the tests and make sure they're passing before you make any changes:

      python manage.py test

    Consider running coverage on tests as well:

      coverage run manage.py test
      coverage report